-“Politics Gets Personal: Effects of Political Partisanship and Advertising on Family Ties” (R&R at Science)
+“The Effect of Partisanship and Political Advertising on Thanksgiving Dinner” (R&R at Science)

-- Abstract: Research on growing American political polarization and antipathy primarily studies effects on public institutions and political processes, ignoring private effects such as damaged family ties.
-Using smartphone-tracking data and precinct-level voting, we show that politically-divided families shortened Thanksgiving dinners by 20-30 minutes following the divisive 2016 election.
-This decline survives comparisons with 2015 and extensive demographic and spatial controls, and more than doubles in media markets with heavy political advertising.
-These effects appear asymmetric: while Democratic voters traveled less in 2016, political differences shortened Thanksgiving dinners more among Republican voters, especially where political advertising was heaviest.
-Partisan polarization may degrade close family ties with large aggregate implications; we estimate 27 million person-hours of cross-partisan Thanksgiving discourse were lost in 2016 to ad-fueled partisan effects.
+- Abstract: Research on growing American political polarization and antipathy primarily studies public institutions and political processes, ignoring private effects including strained family ties.
+Using smartphone-tracking data and precinct-level voting, we show that Thanksgiving dinners attended by opposing-party precinct residents were 20-40 minutes shorter than same-party dinners.
+This decline from a mean of 233 minutes survives extensive spatial and demographic controls.
+Time loss in 2016 triples for travelers from media markets with heavy political advertising—an effect not observed in 2015—implying a relationship to election-related behavior.
+Effects appear asymmetric: while fewer Democratic-precinct residents traveled in 2016 than 2015, political differences shortened Thanksgiving dinners more among Republican-precinct residents.
+An aggregate 23 million person-hours of cross-partisan Thanksgiving discourse were lost in 2016 to ad-related partisan effects.

 “Electoral Consequences of Affordable Care Act-Related Insurance Coverage Changes”